"With a heavy heart": Jigawa gov loses 24-year-old son after mother’s death

 Ex-Super Eagles star Tijani Babangida loses son

-The same accident had also claimed the life of his brother, Ibrahim Babangida, also an ex-footballer.

-Alongside his wife, brother, son, and maid, Babangida was involved in the accident on the Zaria-Kaduna road, with his wife sustaining severe injuries.
+The same accident also claimed the life of his brother, Ibrahim, also an ex-footballer.
+Babangida, his wife, and his maid were also involved in the crash on the Zaria-Kaduna road, with his wife seriously hurt.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!